linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 01 Introduction/Chapter 03 Interest Rates and Security Valuation.md

 b.
 Show that if interest rates rise to 11 percent next year and your investment horizon is four years from today, you will still earn a 10 percent yield on your investment.

-39. An insurance company is analyzing the following three bonds, each with five years to maturity, annual interest payments, and is using duration as its measure of interest rate risk: (LG 3-6) a. $10,000 par value, coupon rate = 8\%,  $r_b = 0.10$
+39. An insurance company is analyzing the following three bonds, each with five years to maturity, annual interest payments, and is using duration as its measure of interest rate risk: (LG 3-6) a. \$10,000 par value, coupon rate = 8\%,  $r_b = 0.10$

-b. $10,000 par value, coupon rate = 10\%,  $r_b = 0.10$ c. $10,000 par value, coupon rate = 12\%,  $r_b = 0.10$
+b. \$10,000 par value, coupon rate = 10\%,  $r_b = 0.10$ c. \$10,000 par value, coupon rate = 12\%,  $r_b = 0.10$

 What is the duration of each of the three bonds?

-40. MLK Bank has an asset portfolio that consists of  $100 million of 30-year, 8 percent annual coupon,$ 1,000 bonds that sell at par.
+40. MLK Bank has an asset portfolio that consists of  \$100 million of 30-year, 8 percent annual coupon,\$ 1,000 bonds that sell at par.
 (LG 3-4, LG 3-6) a.
 What will be the bonds' new prices if market yields change immediately by  $\pm 0.10$  percent?
 What will be the new prices if market yields change immediately by  $\pm 2.00$  percent?

 b.
 The duration of these bonds is 12.1608 years.
 What are the predicted bond prices in each of the four cases using the duration rule?
 What is the amount of error between the duration prediction and the actual market values?